 Or, perhaps more accurately, they have in fact sought to equate it with "conflict", which verbal 'solution' does at least have the advantage of making overt the covert animism in DM -- for only if an object composed of inanimate matter were sentient or intelligent could it enter into conflict with itself (internally), or with anything else (externally).

-As Marx said, the ideas of the ruling-class always rule.
+As Marx said, the ruling ideas are always those of the ruling-class.

 [The full details of this will be spelt out in Essay Twelve Part Two, when it is published; in the meantime readers are directed here for more details.]

-Anyway we already have a perfectly ordinary and word in HM capable of helping explain the interaction of class forces in Capitalism: "conflict".
-Why we need a word imported from Mystical Hermeticism is therefore something of a puzzle.
+Anyway we already have a perfectly ordinary and word in HM that is capable of explaining the interaction of class forces in Capitalism: "conflict".
+Why we need another word imported from Mystical Hermeticism is, therefore, puzzling.

-Independently of this, it is reasonably clear that this word has been re-defined just to make 'materialist dialectics' seem to work, and in deference to tradition.
-But, we should be no more convinced of the acceptability of that manoeuvre than we would if, say, an apologist of Capitalism re-defined it as "natural" and "beneficial to all".
-If the re-definition of terms provided a "royal road" to scientific truth, those with the best dictionary or Thesaurus would surely win a Nobel Prize.
+Independently of this, it is reasonably clear "contradiction" has been deliberately re-defined, or re-configured (it has yet to be clearly defined), in order to make 'materialist dialectics' even seem to work, as well as in deference to tradition.
+But, we should be no more convinced of the acceptability of those manoeuvres than we would if, say, an apologist of Capitalism re-defined it as "natural" and "beneficial to all".
+If the re-definition of terms provided a "royal road" to scientific truth, those with the best dictionary or Thesaurus would surely win Nobel Prizes.

 To be sure, one online dictionary says the following:

 "contradiction, n 1: opposition between two conflicting forces or ideas..."